RIMESINT/dataex-client/docs/user-guide/dataex_obs_station_list.md

 ###Options
 ```
+not_empty/empty   : flag to get only those stations with data or all

+output_type       : str
+                    json, table or csv

 country_id        : int
                     country id

-output_type : str
-              json, table(default), csv

-not_empty : use to only get only those stations with data

-empty : use to get any station even if they are empty

 output            : str
                     output filename

 ```